 The basic idea of Climate Whirl artist-in-residence program is that an artist and a researcher can work as equals at the station.
-The work is carried out at SMEAR II research station (SMEAR= Station for Measuring Ecosystem-Athmospheric Relations) in Hyytiälä, Juupajoki, Southern Finland.
 The aim is, that the same instrumentation and knowledge is available for the researchers and the artists.
+The work can be carried out at SMEAR II research stations (SMEAR= Station for Measuring Ecosystem-Athmospheric Relations), located in the forest, peatland and a lake, nearby the Hyytiälä Forest Station in Hyytiälä, Juupajoki, Southern Finland.

-Art curator Ulla Taipale was invited to coordinate Climate Whirl artist-in-residency and other activities by the initiator of the project, Dr. Eija Juurola.
-In her work, Taipale unites natural and artistic research.
-For several years, she has collaborated with Finnish research stations in many art and cultural projects.
+The residencies are facilitated by art curator Ulla Taipale, who was invited to develop the Climate Whirl artist-in-residency and other activities by the initiator of the project, Dr. Eija Juurola in 2012.
+In her curatorial work, Taipale combines natural and artistic research.
+Since 2006, she has collaborated with Finnish research stations and worked in several other art&science initiatives internationally.

-Project proposals were asked from Finnish and international artists working in the intersection between arts and sciences.
-Internationally awarded German media-artist Agnes-Meyer Brandis was selected as the first residency artist in 2013.
+To start with the art program in 2012, project proposals from Finnish and international artists working in the intersection between arts and sciences were asked.
+Internationally awarded German artist Agnes-Meyer Brandis was selected as the first residency artist in 2013.

-Climate Whirl artist-in-residence has got positive feedback from the staff working at Hyytiälä.
+Climate Whirl artist-in-residence has got positive feedback from the people: scientists and and other professionals working at Hyytiälä.
 The residency has opened up new questions, and catalyzed wider perspectives to the top-level research conducted at the station.

 The works of Agnes Meyer-Brandis are characterized by multidisciplinary explorations, that are often inspired by natural phenomena and natural research.
 She has studied the formation water droplets in zero-gravity flights (at German Space Agency), migrated with mysterious Moon Geese and designed an equipment that creates clouds.
 In her work, artistic, scientific, and technological research are often combined with fantastic elements.